Design & Materials

 What are the maximum loads of Surefoot?

-The Surefoot loads are determined using the relevant Australian Standards calculations.
-Surefoot can receive loads of up to 36 Tonne depending on the model.
+The Surefoot loads are determined using the relevant geotechical info and tested result and design calculations.
+Surefoot can receive loads of up to 36 Tonne depending on the model and ground conditions.
 Further capacities can be achieved by combining models in groups and joining with steel sub frames.
 Surefoot is one of the only systems that has the capacity to resist high bending moments which means that it can be used for many purposes beyond typical construction such as communication towers, masts and wind turbines.

 What is the corrosion capacity of Surefoot?

-Depending on soil and environment characteristics, the minimum life span of a Surefoot system is over 50 years.
+Depending on soil and environment characteristics, the design life is generally 50 years which is required to meet the building code.
+There are exceptions or additions that can be made where required.
 Please see our compliance certificate for our coating system here.

 How long does it take to install?

-The smallest SF50 and SF150 caps can be installed in as little as 10 minutes, the larger high capacity caps SF500 and SF600 take between 30 and 45 minutes.
-Imagine, a complete foundation for a home installed in under a day with construction commencing on the same day.
+The smallest T150 pilecaps can be installed in as little as 15 minutes, through to the larger high capacity caps SF500 and SF600 can take around 45 minutes.
+Imagine, a complete foundation for a home installed in a day with construction of the subfloor commencing the next day.

 What equipment is required to install?

-A standard jackhammer with a rating of 45 Joules is the main tool required to intall Surefoot.
+A standard jackhammer with a rating of 45 Joules is the main tool required to install Surefoot.
 Please read our Installation Manual to see all of the equipment required to install.